Quantum transport phenomena induced by time-dependent fields: Focus areas and concrete challenges

 where $\langle i j \rangle$ are nearest-neighbor sites of the graphene lattice, while $\hat{c}^{\dagger}_l$ creates an electron with any spin orientation in the site $l$ and $\hat{c}_l$ is the corresponding annihilation operator acting on a lattice site $l$.
-The effect of the laser field $\boldsymbol{E}_{\rm ac}(t)= \partial_t \boldsymbol{A}_{\rm ac}(t)$ is accounted for the Peierl's substitution in the time-dependent hopping, with ${\boldsymbol A}_{\rm ac}(t)=A\left(\cos\Omega t, \sin \Omega t \right)$.
+The effect of the laser field $\boldsymbol{E}_{\rm ac}(t)= \partial_t \boldsymbol{A}_{\rm ac}(t)$ is accounted for by the Peierl's substitution in the time-dependent hopping, with ${\boldsymbol A}_{\rm ac}(t)=A\left(\cos\Omega t, \sin \Omega t \right)$.
 As a result of the time-dependent term in the Hamiltonian, an effective next-nearest-neighbor dynamical hopping is generated and the model effectively becomes a topological Chern insulator, similar to that predicted by Haldane \cite{Haldane1988Oct}.
 The invariant characterizing this phase is the Chern number, which is directly related to the Hall conductivity.
 In the present problem, such a transport coefficient is defined as the response to an extra transverse dc electric field ${\boldsymbol E}$ represented by an extra vector potential ${\boldsymbol A}_{\rm ex}(t)={\boldsymbol E} t$.
 In Refs. \cite{Oka2009Feb,Kitagawa2011Dec,Dehghani2015Apr,FoaTorres2014Dec} a Kubo formula has been derived by treating ${\boldsymbol A}_{\rm ex}(t)$ in linear response for the system in the background of the intense ac field.
 An overview of later developments in this direction, including the generation of topological quantum pumping by Floquet engineering has been presented in Ref. \cite{Oka2019Mar}.
+Signatures of Floquet states have also been recently observed in graphene \cite{Merboldt2025Jul,Choi2025Jul}.

 In addition to models related to real materials, there are a wide variety of proposals in the framework of pure theoretical models.
-An interesting example is presented in Ref. \cite{Kolodrubetz2018Apr}, where a topological phase is generated by Floquet engineering and it is shown to enable a Thouless-pump effect as a response to an extra adiabatic driving.
-Other related interesting idea is the generation of a two-dimensional topological phase by driving a single two-level system with two different frequencies \cite{Martin2017Oct,Nathan2019Mar}.
-In this case, the topological phase is associated with the mechanism of power pumping and the possibility of controlling dissipation by topological driving protocols \cite{Esin2025Apr}.
+An interesting example is presented in Ref.~\cite{Kolodrubetz2018Apr}, where a topological phase is generated by Floquet engineering and it is shown to enable a Thouless-pump effect as a response to an extra adiabatic driving.
+Another related interesting idea is the generation of a two-dimensional topological phase by driving a single two-level system with two different frequencies~\cite{Martin2017Oct,Nathan2019Mar}.
+In this case, the topological phase is associated with the mechanism of power pumping and the possibility of controlling dissipation by topological driving protocols~\cite{Esin2025Apr}.